Michellinian/CS-unit-2/README.md

   }
 }
 ```
 This code goes inside the sent function.
 This part of the code shows how the computer should translate each alphabet.
 Each alphabet has a different way of representing it in morse, and so by calling dot and dash functions we can determine how the leds should light differently, depending on the alphabet.
 For example, if the message was "cat", the led should blink as "dash dot dash dot wait dot dash wait dash wait".
 But before the message translation is initiated, the led would blink 7 times.
 Also at the end of the code above, there is a for loop created also to blink the leds 7 times, this time to indicate the finish of transimission.
+When creating this code we used the morse alphabet table from the Wikipedia [6] to check on what alphabet is equal to what morse code.
 Overall it is a very long code although, this is the most line efficient code that we could come up with.
 Further evaluation of this code is done below in the [evaluation](#evaluation) section.

 ### Martian Decoder Step 3: Morse to English translation